-The so-called “200 mg/dL” which is considered by medical professionals to be the upper borderline for a desirable level of Cholesterol, is no more than a presumption.
-There is no exact science behind this figure which is merely associated with some selected statistics.
-The truth is that many studies showed, a Cholesterol level below 200 is not healthy at all.
 The key issue to deal with is oxidation of lipoproteins (examples would be the high-density (HDL) and low-density (LDL) lipoproteins) due to free radical activity (i.e. lipid peroxidation).
 Lipoproteins play a role in transporting Cholesterol.
-When oxidised, lipoproteins become sticky and can get easily stuck in the damaged parts of the endothelium (the inner layer of blood vessels) which in turn contributes to a plaque build-up.
+When oxidised, lipoproteins become sticky and can get easily stuck in the damaged endothelium (the inner layer of blood vessels) which in turn contributes to a plaque build-up.

-There are some experts and doctors who believe that Cholesterol levels have no relationship to heart disease:
+Some researchers and doctors believe that Cholesterol levels have no relationship to heart disease

-“I think that Statin Drugs should be outlawed.
-They are one of the most harmful drugs ever created and have no more effect than taking an aspirin a day as far as heart attacks.
-It’s a scam.
-Number one, cholesterol is NOT the cause of arteriosclerosis.
-These conditions are due to oxidation of every lipid in the vessel wall.
+Some studies have revealed that cholesterol is NOT the main cause of arteriosclerosis.
+These conditions develope due to oxidation of every lipid in the vessel wall.
 All of the lipids are oxidized, not just cholesterol, and it is oxidation of these lipids that results in the atherosclerotic crud (plaque) we see in coronary arteries and blood vessels to the brain.”